fnumilat/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It stands for Document Object Model and it's an object representation of the html elements of a webpage.

 2. What is an event?
+Every user interaction with a site is an event.

 3. What is an event listener?
+The tracking process and subsequent action taken in an event is called an event listener.

 4. Why would we convert a NodeList into an Array?
+Because it makes it easier to select the indexes inside and call them out.

 5. What is a component?
+It's the building block to modern application development.

 ### Git Set up